UlyssesZh/typhm/README.md

 #### `musicAuthor`

-The author of the music.
+The author of the music (the artist).

 The first name and middle name of the author can be abbreviated as their initial letters for brevity.